-So you’ve made the epic decision to travel to Sri Lanka, or if you haven’t, I imagine your flights will be booked immediately after reading this blog post.
-You’re about to get serious TRAVEL FOMO when you realise how much fun there is to be had in this incredible country 😎
+So I guess you’ve made the epic decision to travel to Sri Lanka, or if you haven’t, I imagine your flights will be booked immediately after reading this blog post!
+This blog is about to give you some serious TRAVEL FOMO when you realise how many incredible things there is to do in Sri Lanka 🇱🇰

-But with a country that has so much to discover, you’re going to need a helping hand when it comes to building that Sri Lanka bucket list and I am going to help you!
+But with a country that has so much to discover, you’re going to need a helping hand when it comes to building that ‘to do’ list and I am going to help you!

-You’ve yearned over the instagram shots right?
+You’ve yearned over the Instagram shots, right?
 Well wouldn’t you rather ride the “World’s Most Scenic Train” yourself?
-Jump on board the famous blue train, cruising high over mountains, through spectacular landscapes, sharing the experience with fellow travellers and locals!
+Jump on board the famous train to Ella, cruising high over the mountains, through spectacular landscapes, sharing the experience with fellow travellers and locals!

 Ever wondered what all the hype is around surfing?
 Well the South Coast of Sri Lanka is the perfect place to feel it for yourself.
-Grab a lesson with a local legend in Weligama and they’ll have you up riding your first wave, throwing a shaka and falling in love with the sport in no time! 🤙
+Grab a lesson with a local legend in the South and they’ll have you up riding your first wave in no time.
+You’ll be throwing a shaka and falling in love with these salty vibes in no time! 🤙🏼

 Whether it be just what your Instagram feed needs right now or just because it sounds bloody epic, the South Coast is home to so many tropical beaches and the most beautiful colours at sunset.
 With palm trees galore, it won’t be long until you find a bit of rope to swing yourself from for that epic shot! 🌴